meltano/meltano/docs/src/docs/fundamentals.md

 ## Collection

-A Collection represents a group of designs and determines how they will be mapped together.
+A `Collection` is a group of one or many `Designs` and determines how they will be mapped together.

 It can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.

 ## Report

-A Report is a saved state of selecting and analyzing a design.
+A `Report` is a saved state of selecting and analyzing a `Design`.
 It contains a subset of fields that you select from multiple tables and is ultimately the selected analysis.
 It can also be generated from raw SQL.

 It can be identified by the file naming schema: `report-name.report.m5oc`

 ## Dashboard

-A Dashboard is a group of many reports.
+A `Dashboard` is a group of many `Reports`.

 It is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.